 This is where you can lay out your strategy – your plan of attack.
 Now that you’ve noted all of your strengths, recognized your weaknesses, and reminded yourself of your competition, what are you going to do about it?
 How will you get ahead of your competition?
 Make those notes here.

 Now that you have your strategy, how are you going to stay focused on your goals and get it done?
 Will you join a field marketing organization like Senior Market Advisors to help you track your leads?
-Will you create an elaborate calendar system for your appointments?
-Will you hire help?
+Create an elaborate calendar system for your appointments?
+Hire help?

 You know where your leads are, but you have to know how to reel them in.
 Write down your plan for advertising, digital marketing, etc. Make note of what areas you’ll hit and how you’ll hit them.